I am a chef on a luxury world cruise liner. I love to cook and write recipes that are inspired by foods from all over the world.

 - Turn off the heat.
 Serve it with optional crispy fried garlic bits on top.

 - Double the amount of soy sauce, vinegar, white sugar, salt, black pepper, and water to achieve a saucy adobo.

-- Mix first the seasonings in a bowl and taste before adding it.
-In this way, you can make the necessary adjustments.
+- Mix the seasonings together in a bowl first and taste before adding them.
+That way, you can make the necessary adjustments.